codepath/android_guides/Installing-Android-SDK-Tools-with-Chef-or-Puppet.md

 Assuming you install chef-android-sdk, this recipe should install the latest Android SDK tools and setup the environment variables in `/etc/profile.d/android-sdk.sh`.

-If you want to download all the SDK packages, you can do:
+If you want to download all the SDK packages and Build Tools, you will need to type:

 ```
 source /etc/profile.d/android-sdk.sh
-android update sdk --no-ui
+android update sdk --no-ui --all
 ```

 If you want to be selective about installing, you can use `android list` to view all the packages and apply the `--filter` option for selective installs: